Fr0zenCrane/UniCoT/README.md

 <p align="center">
   <img src="assets/pipeline.png" width="900"/>
 </p>
-As illustrated in the figure below, the Uni-CoT framework adopts a two-level hierarchical reasoning architecture:
+As illustrated in the figure above, the Uni-CoT framework adopts a two-level hierarchical reasoning architecture:

 1. **Macro-Level CoT**: Decomposes a complex task into simpler subtasks and synthesizes their outcomes to derive the final answer.
 We design three planning strategies for different scenarios: *Sequential Decomposition Mechanism* for causal, step-by-step planning; *Parallel Decomposition Mechanism* for collaborative, multi-branch planning; *Progressive Refinement Mechanism* for unknown or highly complex scenarios requiring iterative exploration.